-- 6. Oral examinations will normally be conducted in English or Maori.
+- Oral examinations will normally be conducted in English or Maori.
 The work shall be examined by such persons as are appointed by the Council on the recommendation of the Dean of Postgraduate Studies, after consultation with the HOD/HOS.
-The HOD/HOS must consult with the supervisors. - 7. (a) For Master's students there shall be two examiners: - i. one examiner must be external to the University and the supervisory team; - ii. one examiner will be a continuing staff member of the University and may be a member of the supervisory team. - (b) For PhD students there shall be three examiners: - two of the examiners must be external to the University and the supervisory team and one of these shall normally be from overseas: - ii. one examiner will be a continuing staff
+The HOD/HOS must consult with the supervisors. - 7. (a) For Master's students there shall be two examiners: - i. one examiner must be external to the University and the supervisory team; - ii. one examiner will be a continuing staff member of the University and may be a member of the supervisory team. - (b) For PhD students there shall be two external examiners.
+One of these shall normally be from overseas.
+No member of the supervisory team may be an examiner. - (c) For Master's examinations, any supervisor who is not an examiner will provide a contextual report on the student's thesis.
+For PhD examinations the supervisory team will submit a joint contextual report.
+The contextual report should provide a commentary on the working relationship between the supervisor and the candidate, an opinion on the extent to which the thesis work is the candidate's own (especially in cases where the thesis work was done in close collaboration with others), and opinions on where the candidate's work stands in the context of the discipline, both nationally and internationally.

-- member of the University and may be a member of the supervisory team. - (c) Any supervisor who is not an examiner will provide a contextual report on the student's thesis.
-The contextual report should provide a commentary on the working relationship between the supervisor and the candidate, an opinion on the extent to which the thesis work is the candidate's own (especially in cases where the thesis work was done in close collaboration with others), and opinions on where the candidate's work stands in the context of the discipline, both nationally and internationally. - The student has the right to make a case to the Dean of Postgraduate Studies that any particular person, including a supervisor, not be an examiner. - 9.
-When the work is forwarded for examination, it shall be accompanied by a certificate from the Senior Supervisor stating that the work embodies the results of research carried out by the candidate under the direct supervision of the supervisors; and stating what part the supervisors played in the conduct of the research and the preparation of the work. - The internal and external examiners of any thesis shall each submit independent written reports to the Manager (Records, Examinations, Graduation and Scholarships). - 11.
+- The student has the right to make a case to the Dean of Postgraduate Studies that any particular person not be an examiner. - 9.
+When the work is forwarded for examination, it shall be accompanied by a certificate from the Senior Supervisor stating that the work embodies the results of research carried out by the candidate under the direct supervison of the supervisors; and stating what part the supervisors played in the conduct of the research and the preparation of the work. - 10.
+The examiners of any thesis shall each submit independent written reports to the Postgraduate Office.
+After both PhD examiner reports have been received, copies shall be given to the candidate's senior supervisor, who has the right to make a written report on any aspect of the examiner's reports.
+This report should be signed by all members of the supervisory team and forwarded to the Postgraduate Office. - II.
 In the event of any disagreement between examiners, after the Department has taken all reasonable steps to achieve consensus, the Dean of Postgraduate Studies may appoint a referee to adjudicate, in which case the result shall be determined by the referee.
 This regulation is subject to any other regulations providing for the resolution of disagreements.